ScooloV/bbpedia/docs/matched_play/guide.md

 **[CONCEDING]**

-Sometimes games just don\'t go your way.
+Sometimes games just don't go your way.
 Your players are beaten up, your apothecary is working overtime trying to patch everyone up and the crowd is beginning to turn against you; yet still you carry on, determined to scrape something out of the match!
 Even if your team is